razibalmamun/data-filtering-system/README.md

 > Using Laravel, PostgreSQL, and Redis, implemented a system that allows filtering the attached dataset by person's birth year, or birth month. or both.
 >
-> Matching results cached in Redis for 60 seconds.
-Following requests for the same combination of filtering parameters (birth year, birth month) not query database before cache expires.
+> Matching result is cached in Redis for 60 seconds.
+Following requests for the same combination of filtering parameters (birth year, birth month) do not query database before cache expires.
 >
-> If user changes filter parameters, Redis cache for old results can invalidated.
+> If user changes filter parameters, Redis cache for old results are can invalidated.
 >
 > Displaying the users in a paginated table, with 20 rows per page.
-Pagination retrieved data from Redis cache if it is available.
+Pagination retrieves data from Redis cache if it is available.
 >
-> Yes, Page number must not part of cache key.
-Instead, all rows from database that match filtering criteria (month, year) stored in Redis, and pagination retrieved only the required rows from Redis.
+> Page number is not part of the cache key.
+Instead, all rows from database that match filtering criteria (month, year) stored in Redis, and pagination retrieves only the required rows from Redis.

 ## Local Installation